backendkolawole/drf-taskmanager-api/README.md

 # POST /password/reset
-Call this endpoint to send an email to a user so they can reset their password.
+Call this endpoint to send an email to a user so they can reset their password

 # GET /password/reset/verify/?code=<code>